About the Author:

 Aluminium foil in the chemical and household industries is usually 0.010 to 0.015 mm thin.
 For gastronomy, aluminium foils are often used on 30 cm or 50 cm rolls.
 Many foodstuffs can be packed in the aluminium foil in a light-tight way.
 This keeps them fresh longer.
 This is mainly due to the fact that the food is covered airtight.
 For this reason, aluminium is not only used in the chemical industry, but also in households.

-Aluminium foil has the advantage that it emits only little aroma.
+Aluminium foil has the advantage that it emits very little aroma.
 Only a small part of the moisture in some foods can escape.
 Therefore, the food does not dry out quickly.
 Only special foods, lye pastries, vinegary marinades, sauerkraut, sliced citrus fruits, tomatoes and fruit acids should be handled carefully with aluminium foil.
 In this case, corrosion occurs and the aluminium discolours dark to black.

 Sometimes aluminium can even dissolve completely when it comes into contact with certain acids.